alf45tar/PedalinoMini/README.md

 Sponsors version additions/fixes since November 12th, 2021:

 - Installing firmware and WiFi provisioning directly from browser
+- Support for ultrasonic ranging module HC-SR04
+- Adjusting easing and threshold for analog and ultrasonic sensor
+- Fixed a bug that avoid to reach max value when analog calibration is on

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.